JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 The example below contains all of the currently available filters.

+!!! note
-NOTE: Only one of the variables (`id` or `filters`) is required.
+    Only one of the variables (`id` or `filters`) is required.
 Specifying both is allowed but somewhat redundant unless you want to assert that a vertex with the specified `id` exists *and* has specific entity properties.

 ```graphql
 query VertexQuery($id: String!, $filters: VertexFilters) {